 Halloween may be gaining popularity slowly over here in England but Bonfire Night is and always has been much more of a celebration.
-I say celebration and of course, I mean excuse to bake!
+I say celebration and of course, I mean an excuse to bake!
 There are some traditional treats made to celebrate Guy Fawkes’s failed attempt at blowing up Parliament with gunpowder including Yorkshire parkin which is an oaty gingerbread made a week in advance or just simple marshmallows toasted on long sticks on your bonfire.
 Oh, and big vats of chilli con carne or firecracker brisket to keep you warm as you watch the flames dance, hopefully with a myriad of colours of fireworks going off in the background.
 The fireworks mocking Guy Fawkes and his band of treasonous gunpowder plotters in rather spectacular fashion.
 For those of you looking for a sweet treat and a fun project to make for the 5th November, remember remember to make my Bonfire Brownie Bites!

-Super cute and bite sized as I make these proper fudgy brownie bites in my favourite Wilton mini muffin pan (favourite because the wells are a good size for a miniature muffin, rather than the ridiculously small petit fours style pans), these little edible bonfires are simple and fun to make.
-Definitely one to enlist the little people in your life to make with you.
+Super cute and bite-sized as I make these proper fudgy brownie bites in my favourite Wilton mini muffin pan (favourite because the wells are a good size for a miniature muffin, rather than the ridiculously small petit fours style pans), these little edible bonfires are simple and fun to make.
+Definitely, one to enlist the little people in your life to make with you.
 I have a selection of ice cream scoops to match my baking tins (I know, slightly over the top but it’s true!) and this 1 tbsp measure ice cream scoop is the perfect size for these bites and makes getting them in the oven nice and fast.

 As a tot myself, I absolutely loved Mint Matchmakers – long sticks of mint chocolate with crisp little praline pieces in that stuck my teeth together.
 How they ever let me into dental school all those years ago I’ll never know lol!
 They now come in orange and honeycomb flavour too so you can use whichever you prefer to make the logs of the bonfire, and flavour the brownie and white chocolate buttercream flames to match.
 I use vanilla with the honeycomb version or you could use a few drops of Buttery Caramel Foodie Flavours natural flavouring if you have some from making one of my butterbeer treats.

 I used melted white chocolate to give creaminess to the buttercream as I thought asking you to make Italian meringue buttercream was taking it a tad too far in the faff stakes but if you have some to use up, then do use that instead.
 To keep things quick but really effective, I just use my favourite Sugarflair gel food colours to paint the insides of the piping bag et voila, you have the effect of flames lapping up inside your chocolate bonfire!
 As these brownie bites are made in a muffin pan, they are very small so I use the small Wilton tip number 22 to pipe out the flames with.
-You may have something similar if you have a kit of tips in your cupboard – a 1M or 2D make much bigger swirls but you could use them at a pinch, adding a little boiled water to thin down the buttercream a touch and make piping a tight swirl easier.
+You may have something similar if you have a kit of tips in your cupboard – a 1M or 2D make much bigger swirls but you could use them in a pinch, adding a little boiled water to thin down the buttercream a touch and make piping a tight swirl easier.
 See how easy they are to assemble in my quick little video before scrolling down to the full recipe for my Bonfire Brownie Bites!

 - 100 g dark chocolate